KelvenLim/Ngee-Ann-Polytechnic-Assignments/README.md

 2. Service awards
 3. Assignments from Ngee Ann Polytechnic

-To view my academic awards, go to the 'academic awards' branch
+To view my academic awards, go to the 'academic-awards' branch

-To view my service awards, go to the 'service awards' branch
+To view my service awards, go to the 'service-awards' branch

 To view the past assignments, go to the 'modules' branch.